Your Kid’s Nutritional Needs – Why You Should Start Them Young

 Zinc: Your child needs zinc for proper growth of skin, hair and nails.
 It also acts as a detoxifier, removing excess carbon dioxide from the body.
 A deficient level of zinc may trigger the development of anorexia nervosa.
 Some food sources of zinc: seafood, wheat germ, eggs, whole grains, carrots, peas, bran, oatmeal and nuts.

-Essential Fatty Acids (EFA): EFAs are fats that your child needs for proper growth, particularly in neural development and maturation of sensory systems. that our body cannot make and must be obtained from dietary.
+Essential Fatty Acids (EFA): EFAs are fats needed for proper growth in children, particularly in neural development and maturation of sensory systems. that our body cannot make and must be obtained from dietary.
 Some excellent sources of omega 3 and 6: flaxseed oil (highest), walnuts, pumpkin seeds, sesame seeds, avocados, canola oil, salmon, mackerel, sardines.
 And in smaller amounts: kale, spinach, mustard greens, collards.